UbiquityRobotics/learn/programming_your_robot/verification.md

    - Look at the ‘Translation’ line in the second tf window and the first of the 3 numbers is X and should have returned to near 0.0.

    - Next press the  **j**  key so the Magni rotates 90 degrees to face left.
 The tf window Rotation for line in (degree) should have 3rd number near 90 for 90 degrees to the left.
-If it goes to far you can use  quick taps to  the  **l** key to inch it back to about 90.
-We are just doing rough test.
+If it goes too far you can use  quick taps to  the  **l** key to inch it back to about 90.

    - Press the  **l**  letter key and the Magni will rotate clockwise and in about 6 seconds will be around 90 degrees to the right.
 The Rotation in RPY (degrees) third number should now be near -90 degrees IF the Magni is facing direct left.
 Again, quick taps on  **j**  and **l** can do smaller rotations.